What Is the Strongest Foundation For a House?

 The isolated column footing is one most simple and popular types of foundation used worldwide.
 It is generally used to support a single column.
 In the type of footing, each column is provided with a separate column footing.

-- Isolates column footing most used for low rise house construction with fewer columns to support the structure.
+Isolates column footing is most used for low-rise house construction with fewer columns to support the structure.
 It is constructed by excavating a trench of the size of its footing and one column rises from that footing to the upper part of the house.

 This type of footing is used when